 The next figure shows an oscilloscope screen shot of an SGMII bus using a 4.5 GHz differential probe (RT-ZD40).
 The probe tips are placed on the two AC coupling caps of the differential SGMII bus.
 The yellow signal is the SGMII signal, and the blue square wave is generated from the scope's HW CDR math function.
 A probe meter function is shown in the lower right.
 This is a feature / function of the probe and shows that the common mode voltage (Vos) is near 1.2V

 The next screen shot shows an SGMII eye diagram with 100 ms persistence enabled.
+As expected, the unit interval (UI) is approximately 800 ps.
 As can be seen in the upper right, the trigger is the built-in HW CDR.